Introduction: Spice Business

 Why start a spice business?

 Since India is considered to be a home for varied spices, one must try hands-on starting a spice business by domestically producing it and indulging in export which can yield hefty profits.
 The spice business sounds promising since it finds its place in numerous applications ranging from medicine to cosmetics.

 Spice business: Scope

-The climatic conditions in India, which is inclusive of both tropical and subtropical weather patterns, make it ideal for almost all spices.
+The climatic conditions in India, which is inclusive of both tropical and subtropical weather patterns, make it ideal for almost all species.

 How to kick start spices export business

-In order to fuel the export business in spices one must begin by registering the business under the requisite head of firm or Pvt ltd etc. Then there is a requirement to acquire import-export code to validate the export business which is issued by DGFT.
+In order to fuel the export business in spices one must begin by registering the business under the requisite head of the firm or Pvt ltd etc. Then there is a requirement to acquire import-export code to validate the export business which is issued by DGFT.
 Once you have furnished the IEC code then launch ahead in the direction of getting a spice registration certificate which is issued by the Indian spices board.

 Thereafter fetch the phytosanitary certificate also which shall mandate that the plant products are pest-free.
 Make sure to have a GST number and FSSAI registration.

 - Requirement of raw materials: Raw materials constitute the basic elements that form the base of the spice industry.
-One may need to figure out the specific spices to be used for export that can range from fenugreek to pepper.
+One may need to figure out the specific spices to be used for export which can range from fenugreek to pepper.
 Another step would be to look for good quality and attention-seeking packing material.

 - Requirement of machinery:

 - Spice making machine

-- Packaging: Since the spices have the ability to absorb moisture, therefore their packaging must be done keeping this in view since it can lead to caking and discoloration.
+- Packaging: Since the spices have the ability to absorb moisture, their packaging must be done keeping this in view since it can lead to caking and discoloration.
 Further natural oils present in spices get oxidized.

 - Selling the final product: The penultimate step revolves around selling the product using the right platform.
 One can sell the spice in the local market, wholesale or retail it, or can also do business online by having a website or by connecting with the other biggies in the market.